VLBI Observations of SN 2012au Reveal a Compact Radio Source a Decade Post Explosion: SN 2012au Morphology

 \subsection{Is the source marginally resolved?}

-In our final set of images in Figures \ref{fig:clean_2012au_kband} and \ref{fig:clean_2012au_cband}, we observe that in some instances (see images taken at e.g., $3027,3286,4379~\mathrm{days}$), the synthesized beam is marginally misaligned with position angle of the Gaussian source.
+In our final set of images in Figures \ref{fig:clean_2012au_kband} and \ref{fig:clean_2012au_cband}, we observe that in some instances (see images taken at e.g., $3030,3289,4382~\mathrm{days}$), the synthesized beam is marginally misaligned with position angle of the Gaussian source.
 Could this be evidence that SN~2012au is marginally resolved?
 To test this, we combined the calibrated visibilities from Epochs $1,4$ and $5$ into a single dataset using \texttt{AIPS} and exported for imaging in \texttt{DIFMAP}.
 We adopt the same imaging technique as used for the individual epochs, as discussed in Section \ref{s:observations}.
 We exclude Epoch $6$ when stacking the observations due to the large temporal separation between the observation and the remaining epochs at $4.93~\mathrm{GHz}$, in addition to the observed astrometric offset in the check source discussed in Section \ref{ss:astrometry}.
 Note that we do not perform a similar analysis with the first two $22.24~\mathrm{GHz}$ images for a similar reason: The large differences in astrometry between the two epochs, driven by dominant tropospheric variations at low elevations (as discussed in Section \ref{ss:astrometry}), made it such that combining the two datasets did not improve the individual noise properties of the image.
 The same flags that were applied on a per-epoch basis were again applied to the final dataset.
 By combining the individual datasets, an increase in the amount of data achieves a more uniform sampling of the $uv-$plane.
+To verify that combining the data did not introduce any additional morphology to the visibilities, we performed a similar test using the check source.
+In Figure \ref{fig:stacked_combined}, we plot the clean, combined images of J1303$-$1051 and SN~2012au, respectively, along with their residuals in the lower panel.
+The properties of the images (e.g., the chosen color scaling) are identical to those discussed in Section \ref{s:results}.
+In comparison to the individual images, we find that by increasing our sampling of the $uv$ plane, we no longer observe any evidence for misalignment with the synthesized beam.
+We conclude that images where marginal misalignment is identified can thus be attributed to reduced $uv$-sampling driven by excess flagging to compensate for the low elevations, rather than evidence for the source being marginally resolved.